Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: Optimal Kernels, Bandwidths and Choice of

 The inequality is strict unless $b_{1,T}=b_{1,T}^{\mathrm{opt}}+o((Tb_{2,T})^{-1/\left(2q+1\right)})$. \end{cor} In Corollary \ref{Corollary 1 -Optimal b1 }, $q=2$ for the QS kernel and so $b_{1,T}^{\mathrm{opt}}=0.6584(\phi\left(2\right)Tb_{2,T}^{\mathrm{\mathrm{opt}}})^{-1/5}(\int_{0}^{1}K_{2}^{2}\left(y\right)dy)^{1/5}.$ For $K_{2}\left(y\right)=K_{2}^{\mathrm{opt}}\left(y\right),$ the latter reduces to,

 The optimal bandwidth is of order $T^{-4/25}.$ Thus, the optimal bandwidth sequence decreases to zero at a slower rate than the optimal bandwidth sequence for the QS kernel-based HAC estimator of \citet{andrews:91}, for which the rate is of order $T^{-1/5}$.
-The slower rate is due to the fact that our estimator smooths the spectrum over time \textemdash through $K_{2}\left(\cdot\right)$\textemdash{} and this restricts the smoothing of $K_{1}\left(\cdot\right)$ over lagged autocovariances.
-In particular, the optimal choice of $b_{1,T}$ hinges on the degree of nonstationary in the data through $b_{2,T}^{\mathrm{\mathrm{opt}}}$.
+The slower rate is due to the fact that our estimator smooths the spectrum over time through $K_{2}\left(\cdot\right)$ and this restricts the smoothing of $K_{1}\left(\cdot\right)$.
+In particular, the optimal choice of $b_{1,T}$ hinges on the degree of nonstationary through $b_{2,T}^{\mathrm{\mathrm{opt}}}$.
 The more nonstationary are the data, the smaller is $b_{2,T}^{\mathrm{\mathrm{opt}}}$ and the large is $b_{1,T}^{\mathrm{\mathrm{opt}}}$ which means that less weight is given to $\widehat{\Gamma}\left(k\right)$ for $k\neq0$.
 In contrast, the optimal choice of $b_{1,T}$ for the methods proposed in the literature is independent of the degree of nonstationarity.
 When $b_{1,T}$ and $b_{2,T}$ are chosen optimally, the convergence rate from Theorem \ref{Theorem 1 -Consistency and Rate} reduces to $T^{8/25}$.
 Thus, the rate is slower than the corresponding one for the QS kernel HAC estimator considered in \citet{andrews:91}.
 However, it is misleading to compare our DK-HAC estimator with the classical HAC estimators only on the basis of the rate of convergence.
-In fact, the DK-HAC estimators account flexibly for nonstationarity.
-Further, Casini et al. \citeyearpar{casini/perron_Low_Frequency_Contam_Nonstat:2020} showed that the DK-HAC estimators are robust to low frequency contamination induced by nonstationarity/misspecification whereas the classical HAC estimators are not in general.
+In fact, the DK-HAC estimators account flexibly for nonstationarity and are robust to low frequency contamination induced by nonstationarity/misspecification whereas the classical HAC estimators are not in general {[}cf. Casini et al. \citeyearpar{casini/perron_Low_Frequency_Contam_Nonstat:2020}{]}.